 is on an object's [[Prototype]]

 chain.
-And since, the Array
+Since, the Array

-constructor used for creating the object instance is from a different environment to the one used for the test, instanceof
+constructor used for creating the object instance is from a different environment compared to the one used for the test, instanceof

 returns false